plone/ploneconf2016.policy/README.txt

-Developed for use on the Plone Conference 2016 (2016.ploneconf.org) web site.
+Developed for use on these Plone Conference sites:

-Also in use on the Plone Conference 2017 (2017.ploneconf.org) site.
+- 2016.ploneconf.org
+- 2017.ploneconf.org
+- 2018.ploneconf.org

 Installs add-ons needed for the site, primarily:

-- PloneFormGen
+- easyform
 - Mosaic
 - social networking sharing